rl-2023/rl-2023-final-project/README.md

 ```

 ## Reward
 The reward is individual for each agent and is the Manhattan distance to that agent's pressure plate.

+# Model
+<iframe src="doc/observation_to_entity_embedding.html" width="100%" height="500px"></iframe>